EbbyRaymundo/project-jal/README.md

 # Jal

+## TODO
+- Need to link model, viewer, and controller.
+- Need to add file parser to model

 ## Preface
 Jal is a UNCC BINF 6380 Advanced Programming project that challenges students to make a sufficiently complex programming project by the end of the semester.